Bay Area Eating Disorder Program

 Campbell Teen & Family Therapy (CTFT) is dedicated to providing services that address the whole child.
 We believe that in order to maintain good mental health you need to have a strong foundation.
 That foundation is composed of what I like to call, the Three Pillars; adequate sleep, adequate nutrition and adequate body movement.
 We believe in the mind body connection, in order to overcome difficult mental illness you need to have the three pillars in place.
 We have found that parents are often in the best position to help their teens and are thus incorporated into this unique program and that looks at the mind and the body and the family.

-The Wellness Program also addresses the needs of adolescents returning home from residential care.
+The Bay Area Eating Disorder Program (BAED) also addresses the needs of adolescents returning home from residential care.
 It can be difficult to reintegrate into the environment that is the same as pre treatment while the adolescent has gone through many changes.
 We support the family in how to balance the new skills learned in treatment within the home.

 Individual therapy